Co-marketing: the infallible strategy no one talks about13 min read

 Co-marketing is a low-risk, high-impact marketing strategy.
 So why is nobody talking about it?

 Video.
 Personalisation.
 Gen Z. Yawn.
 Feel like this year’s marketing trend reports didn’t tell you anything new?
 You’re not mistaken – we’ve heard it all before.
 10,000 times before.

 While it’s definitely worth keeping yourself abreast of the latest industry news, if there’s one thing I’ve learned from interviewing top marketers on Quuu’s podcast, it’s that successful marketing is based on three key principles:

 So, if you’re fretting over social media algorithms or losing sleep because you haven’t built a chatbot, relax!
 It’s really quite simple.

 This year on the Quuu blog, I want us to discuss good, solid marketing strategies, rather than passing fads or growth hacks.
 Strategies that don’t depend on the latest piece of tech, specialist skills or an insane budget.
 Strategies that I’ve seen real-life brands using for real-life customers.

-Strategies like co-marketing.
 Co-marketing (not to be confused with co-branding) is nothing new, but, based on my own observations, more and more brands are incorporating it into their strategies.
-However, google ‘guide to co-marketing’ or ‘co-marketing examples’, and there are a disappointing number of up-to-date resources.
+However, Google ‘guide to co-marketing’ or ‘co-marketing examples’, and there are a disappointing number of up-to-date resources.
 So, based on my own experience running co-marketing campaigns at Quuu and other brands I’ve been inspired by, I decided to create one.